cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 ### Encoding

-The encoding of protobuf scalar and composite types is described below.
+#### Buffers and Memory Management

+By default, this encoding attempts to use a single fixed size encoding buffer of 64kb.
+This imposes a limit on the maximum size of a message that can be encoded.
+In the context of a message passing protocol for blockchains, this is generally a reasonable limit and the only known valid use case for exceeding it is to store user-uploaded byte code for execution in VMs.
+To accommodate this, large `string` and `bytes` values can be encoded in additional standalone buffers if needed.
+Still, the body of a message included all scalar and message fields must fit inside the 64kb buffer.

+While this design decision greatly simplifies the encoding and decoding logic, as well as the complexity of generated code, it does mean that APIs will need to do proper bounds checking when writing data that is not fixed size and return errors.

+The term `Root` is used to refer to the main 64kb buffer plus any additional large `string`/`bytes` buffers that are allocated.

-#### Scalars
+#### Scalar Encoding

 * `bool`s are encoded as 1 byte - `0` or `1`
 * `uint32`, `int32`, `sint32`, `fixed32`, `sfixed32` are encoded as 4 bytes by default
 * `uint64`, `int64`, `sint64`, `fixed64`, `sfixed64` are encoded as 8 bytes by default
 * `enum`s are encoded as 1 byte and values *MUST* be in the range of `0` to `255`.
-* all scalars declared as `optional` are prefixed with 1 additional whose value is `0` or `1` to indicate presence
+* all scalars declared as `optional` are prefixed with 1 additional byte whose value is `0` or `1` to indicate presence

-#### Messages
+#### Message Encoding

 By default, messages field are encoded inline as structs.
 Meaning that if a message struct takes 8 bytes then its inline field in another struct will add 8 bytes to that struct size.

 `optional` message fields will be prefixed by 1 byte to indicate presence.
-(Alternatively, we could encode optional message fields as relative pointers (see below) if the desire is to save memory when they are rarely used needed.)
+(Alternatively, we could encode optional message fields as pointers (see below) if the desire is to save memory when they are rarely used needed.)

 #### Oneof’s